-TOY for inclusion aims to improve the transition experience of Romani children to schools by offering an innovative response to discrimination of Romani communities by creating community based ECEC hubs (resource and meeting centers) in the form of toy libraries.
+TOY for inclusion aims to improve the transition experience of Roma children to schools by offering an innovative response to discrimination of Roma communities by creating community based ECEC hubs (resource and meeting centers) in the form of toy libraries.

 This project is funded by the European Commission and the Open Society Foundations and will run from 2017 to 2019.